JohnM89/Chatter-Social-Media/readme.md

  ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License -

 ## 🖋️ Author